By Mark Cox

 the untouched Hai Karate cologne; the flight jacket

-Mom’s tried for fifty-five years to toss.
+Mom’s threatened for fifty-five years to toss.

 It’s funny, self-deprecatory, even vaguely reassuring